oasisprotocol/adrs/0023-keymanager-secret-sharing.md

 }
 ```

+## Consequences

-### Positive (KDC)
+### Positive

+CHURP:

 - High security, as the master secret is shared among key manager nodes.

 - Supports proactive randomization (share refresh).

-- Faster than CHURP.
+- Dynamic committees.

+KDC:

+- High security, as the master secret is shared among key manager nodes.

+- Supports proactive randomization (share refresh).

-### Negative (KDC)
+### Negative

+CHURP:

+- Handoffs are computationally intensive.

+KDC:

 - The number of key manager nodes that share a master secret is fixed and
   cannot be changed once shares are generated.
+Consequently, if too many
+  nodes are destroyed, the secret cannot be recovered.

 - Support for replicating a share to a specific node is needed.

-- A trusted party needs to select a secret, generate secret shares and
-  distribute them to the nodes.
+### Neutral

+- Issuing derived key shares with CHURP should be slightly slower compared
+  to KDC.